DamianEijlders/WehShop/readme.md

 ## **Additional Information**

-Certification: You can choose whether to pursue the certificate with or without credits.

 Project Details: This code snippet provides a basic implementation of a product listing and shopping cart functionality.
 It can be used as a starting point for larger e-commerce projects.

 Online Presence: The project is currently not available online.
 You can integrate the code into your own project or use it as a reference.